In addition to all this Trump stuff, it appears like the bottom is falling out of the Hillary Clinton campaign.

 They want to get these people registered as voters.

-And it it's been apparent to me as a student and an observer that the Democrats obviously have more affection for and are more concerned about that group than African Americans.
+And it's been apparent to me as a student and an observer that the Democrats obviously have more affection for and are more concerned about that group than African Americans.

-And I've been wondering if it would ever come to the point where a bunch of uh African Americans figured that out or began to suspect it.
+And I've been wondering if it would ever come to the point where a bunch of African Americans figured that out or began to suspect it.

-And you have said pretty much so here, that you uh you you think the Democrats are leaving the black community behind in favor of this uh the new voting voting block of the Hispanics, right?
+You think the Democrats are leaving the black community behind in favor of the new voting bloc of the Hispanics, right?

-It has been for years.
+Yeah, it has been for years.

 Okay, one more question.